DoD-Platform-One/gitlab/chart/doc/advanced/external-db/index.md

    attempt to load both extensions if not present.
 If not providing an account with Superuser flag to GitLab, please ensure this extension is loaded prior to proceeding with the database installation.
-1. A user with full access granted to the database above.
+1. A user with full access granted to the database above [as described in our general external database docs](https://docs.gitlab.com/ee/administration/postgresql/external.html).
 1. A [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) with the password for the user above.
 1. Ensure that the database is reachable from the cluster.
 Be sure firewall policies are in place to allow traffic.